 It is possible:

 • to file an application directly with the relevant office of the country where the applicant wishes to acquire exclusive rights;

-• on the basis of an international application, requesting to extend the validity of the design in the contracting parties of the Hague Agreement.
-The Hague System at present includes 69 contracting parties, including the European Union, USA, Japan, Russian Federation, etc.
+• On the basis of an international application, requesting to extend the validity of the design in the contracting parties of the Hague Agreement.
+The Hague System at present includes 74 contracting parties, covering 91 countries.

 * The above-given information is general.
 For detailed consultation please contact patent attorneys of Georgia (http://www.sakpatenti.gov.ge/en/patent_attorneys/) or call to Sakpatenti hot line - 2 25 25 33